giulianbiolo/LogicLegionASA/report/report.typ

 spawnAgent(AGENTS_CONFIG.agent_1, AGENTS_CONFIG.agent_2);
 spawnAgent(AGENTS_CONFIG.agent_2, AGENTS_CONFIG.agent_1);
 ```
+=== Game Strategy:
+The game strategy is that of two mainly independent agents.
+They communicate to share the entirety of their beliefs about the world, and they also share their short therm objectives.
+With this information they try to not get in each other's way, in terms of path planning, and they don't try to achieve the same goal at the same time.\
+At the same time, if they fall in a situation where they need the other agent's help to achieve a goal, as in a situation where one cannot reach a delivery tile and the other can, but cannot reach a parcel spawner, they will execute specific actions to exchange the parcels, and then they will carry on with their respective goals.\

 == Communication:
 The agents communicate with each other through the Deliveroo.JS library using the `onMessage` hook to listen for incoming messages, and the `client.say()` method to send messages to the team mate.
 The `communication.ts` module implements the format of the messages being sent and received.
 This is done to minimize the overhead in terms of network traffic, as the serialized messages are much smaller and more memory efficient than their JSON objects counterparts, to be precise, we reach a 70% reduction in size on average.
 This mitigates situations where due to high number of messages being sent, some of them might arrive as already outdated information, especially while both of the agents are moving, since they will send a message for each tile they move to, to keep their respective positions updated.